boldport/pcbmode/docs/source/layer-control.rst

 Layer control
 ############

 When opening a *PCBmodE* SVG in Inkscape, the board's layers can be manipulated by opening the layer pane (``CTRL+SHIFT+L``).
-Each layer can be hidden/visible or editable/locked.
+Each layer can then be set to be hidden/visible or editable/locked.
 The default for each layer is defined in ``utils/svg.py``

 .. code-block:: python

-    # Contols the visibility of layers and whether they are locked by
-    # default.
-This is the "master" control; settings in the board's
-    # config file will override these settings
     layer_control = {
       "copper": {
         "hidden": False, "locked": False,